HCHS Guidance Staff

 Suwannee Valley Electric Cooperative Youth Tour

-Every February, SVEC sponsors a tour of Tallahassee for ten high school Juniors in our service territory.
-While in Tallahassee, the students are introduced to the cooperative business model and Florida’s legislative process.
-The 2021 Youth Tour will be held Feb.
-17-18.
+Every February, Suwannee Valley Electric Cooperative (SVEC) sponsors a tour of Tallahassee and the co-ops facilities in Live Oak for 10 high school Juniors from our service territory.
+While in Tallahassee, the students are introduced to Florida’s legislative process.
+The 2022 Youth Tour will be held February 16-17.

 - Tour of the state capitol